Biology

 Major Requirements

 Students are required to complete all major requirements and supporting coursework as detailed below in order to earn their degree in Biology.
-Those students looking to complete a concentration in the following fields should familiarize themselves with the additional requirements by clicking the link below.
+Those students looking to complete one of 3 related concentrations should familiarize themselves with the additional requirements below.
+Two-unit courses may not apply to major requirements.

 COURSEWORK